b0sc/b0sc.github.io/README.md

 | `npm run build`   | Build your production site to `./dist/`      |
 | `npm run preview` | Preview your build locally, before deploying |

+## 👀 Want to contribute?

+Feel free to check [Contribution Methods](CONTRIBUTING.md) and follow [Code of Conduct](CODE_OF_CONDUCT.md) before contributing.

-Also, make sure that Prettier is installed in your text editor.
-Add this to your settings.json in VS Code, as Prettier alone will not format Astro files correctly.
+**Make sure that Prettier is installed in your text editor.** Add this to your `settings.json` in VS Code, as Prettier alone will not format Astro files correctly.
 You need this additional formatter for Astro.
 The npm plugins are taken care with devDependencies you don't have to worry about that.

 `{
   "prettier.documentSelectors": ["**/*.astro"],